 Understanding ENV in Docker: A Deep Dive into Environment Variables

-In the context of Docker, ENV is an instruction used within Dockerfiles to define environment variables that will be available to the running container.
+In the context of Docker, ENV is an instruction used within Dockerfiles to define environment variables that will be available to the running containerContainers are lightweight, portable units that encapsulate software and its dependencies, enabling consistent execution across different environments.
+They leverage OS-level virtualization for efficiency.
+More ».
 These variables play a crucial role in configuring applications, customizing behavior during the build process, and providing sensitive information securely without hardcoding it into the application code.
 Understanding how to effectively use ENV is essential for developers and DevOps engineers aiming to create efficient, secure, and maintainable Docker images.

 Importance of Environment Variables in Docker